rafaeldevs/word-counter/QUICKSTART.md

 After installing Babashka, Python, and granting the correct permissions to the `word-count.sh` and `metronome.clj` files you should be able to issue commands successfully.

 - Babashka (v1.3.18 used in development/testing)
-- Python - Babashka (v3.10.12 used in development/testing)
+- Python (v3.10.12 used in development/testing)

 ## How to Use